wevisdemo/e-initiative-template/README.md

 For human-curated data, including offline signature count and voluntary sign locations.
 You can skip this step if your campaign doesn't need both functions.

 1. Duplicate [Google Sheets template](https://docs.google.com/spreadsheets/d/1PPl4bIKrNC68nc9sWDp7aolnTv0xiHZYQRlsvnRpAHc/edit?usp=sharing).
-It contain 2 sheets:
+It contains 2 sheets:
-   - **"offline-signature"** sheets for recoding offline signature count in each day.
+   - **"offline-signature"** sheets for recording offline signature count in each day.
 The total number is the summation of every row.
    - **"locations"** is the sign location showing in the location page.
 2. Grant _"Viewer"_ permission to _"Anyone with the link"_ in Share menu
 3. Obtain Sheets ID from the URL `https://docs.google.com/spreadsheets/d/{sheetsID}/` and add it to the `sheets.id` in [`e-initiative.config.mjs`](e-initiative.config.mjs)